ionic-team/stencil-site/src/docs/framework-integration/react.md

 See the [API section below](#api) for details on each of the output target's options.

-For details on the `includeDefineCustomElements` option, and all other options, visit the API documentation section below.

 You can now build your Stencil component library to generate the component wrappers.

 ```bash